Tangerine-Community/Tangerine/docs/data-collector/deployment.md

 <img src="../media/apk7.png" width="400">

 The app is now installed.
 You can proceed and Register a user.
-In general we let the data assessor go through the registration process and create their username and password.
+In general, we let the data assessor go through the registration process and create their username and password.
 Note that more than one users can share a tablet.

 <img src="../media/apk8.png" width="400">